 Over time, the relationship disintegrates but by then her self esteem has disintegrated as well.
 This is where the wife usually decides to leave, or if you are reading this article, decides to stick it out but knows there has to be some changes to make their marriage last.

 How do I know if he is a narcissist?

 There are primary traits that most narcissists display, although they probably won’t exhibit all of them and they will differ in intensity from individual to individual.
 Only a mental health professional can diagnose a personality disorder, but you can suspect it if your husband shows at least five of these signs:

-- Lack of empathy toward others.
 Your husband has difficulty putting himself “in someone else’s shoes”.
-His behavior seems callous, unemotional and selfish.
-He may be able to playact the part of a loving husband or father to outsiders, but you will not see that behavior at home.
+His behaviour seems callous, unemotional and selfish.
+He may be able to playact the part of a loving husband or father to outsiders, but you will not see that behaviour at home.

 This is an over-inflated ego to the point of exaggerating or lying about his accomplishments and worth.